8 min read

 Effective Photo Grid Layouts

 • Asymmetric grids: Layouts where panels have different sizes, with the most important image given the largest area.
-This approach creates visual hierarchy within the grid and draws attention to the most important element.

 Grid Design Best Practices